wp-plugins/related-youtube-videos/readme.txt

 Shortcode Example 5: **[relatedYouTubeVideos relation="keywords" terms="monthy python" max="1" showVideoTitle="true" showVideoDescription="true"]** Will show a Monty Python video, followed by the video title, followed by the video, followed by the video description.

 Shortcode Example 6: **[relatedYouTubeVideos relation="keywords" terms="monthy python" max="1" preview="true"]** Will show the thumbnail of a Monty Python video and load + play the video only when it's being clicked.

+Shortcode Example 7: **[relatedYouTubeVideos relation="postTitle" filter="intitle:official -intitle:cover" max="1" preview="true"]** If the post title is about a music video (band and song title, for example) this will only show the official music video.

 = The Widget =